worlduniting/bookpub/README.md

 We created **BookPub** in an effort to share an example of best-practices (or at least our opinion) for managing a manuscript-to-print pipeline.
 Rather than forcing people to follow rigid rules, we've attempted to provide a maximum of flexibility, while showing our example of the converntions that we use.

 **BookPub** is essentially an HTML/CSS/Javascript based book framework.
 All the different book formats are built off of this foundation.
-That said, we've attempted to help streamline the process by integrating common industry tools best-practices.
+That said, we've attempted to help streamline the process by integrating common industry tools and best-practices.

 ### 1. Getting Started